ozmendelsohn/genai-content-labeling-system/memory-bank/activeContext.md

 *   **Memory Bank Usage:** Must read all memory bank files at the start of every task and update them when significant changes occur or when requested.

 ## 6. Learnings and Project Insights

+*   **JavaScript/React Error Debugging:** Fixed the `currentLabelerId is not defined` error by carefully tracing variable usage across component updates.
+When refactoring React components, it's critical to update all references to removed state variables.
+The error occurred because the variable was removed from one component but still referenced in a child component call.

+*   **Authentication State Management:** Successfully implemented a complete authentication flow using React Context and localStorage.
+The AuthContext pattern provides clean separation of authentication logic and makes it easy to access user state throughout the application.

+*   **Task Assignment Evolution:** The transition from manual labeler ID input to authenticated user-based assignment greatly improved the user experience.
+This eliminated the confusing step of asking users to manually enter their ID and streamlined the workflow.

+*   **Real API Integration Benefits:** Replacing placeholder data with real API calls revealed several UX improvements needed, such as better loading states and error handling.
+Real data integration also helped identify edge cases that weren't apparent with mock data.

+*   **TypeScript Error Prevention:** Adding proper TypeScript interfaces to React components (like icon components accepting className props) helps catch errors at compile time rather than runtime.
+This is especially important for reusable UI components.

+*   **Full-Stack Error Tracing:** When debugging issues, it's important to trace the complete data flow from frontend component → API call → backend endpoint → database.
+The `currentLabelerId` error was traced from the browser console error back to the specific component prop passing.

+*   **Authentication Headers Pattern:** Consistently including authentication headers in all API calls requires a systematic approach.
+Using a centralized token storage (AuthContext) makes it easier to ensure all requests are properly authenticated.

 *   **Database Volume Mount Debugging:** The key to resolving persistence issues was identifying the mismatch between the file being volume mounted (`content_detector.db`) and the actual database file the application creates (`genai_labeling.db`).
 Always verify the actual file paths being used by the application.